About the Home Office

 The Home Office includes:

 - Office for Security and Counter Terrorism, which works with other departments and agencies to ensure an effective and coordinated response to the threat of terrorism and organised crime;

-- International and Immigration Policy Group which coordinates our work in Europe and overseas as well as our overall policy approach to tackling migration and border issues;
+- Border, Immigration and Citizenship Policy and Strategy Group, which delivers our overall policy approach to tackling migration and border issues;

 - Border Force is responsible for securing the UK border and controlling migration at 138 ports and airports across the UK and overseas;

-- A high volume UK Visas and Immigration Command that makes high-quality decisions about who comes here, with a culture of customer satisfaction for businessmen and visitors who want to come here legally;
+- A high-volume UK Visas and Immigration Command that makes high-quality decisions about who comes here, with a culture of customer satisfaction for business people and visitors who want to come here legally;

 - An Immigration Enforcement Command that enforces the law against those who break our immigration laws;

 - Her Majesty’s Passport Office is responsible for issuing UK passports and for overseeing the system of civil registration in England and Wales;

 - A small strategic centre, which advises the Home Office board on strategy and direction, as well as the allocation of resources.